 - Abortion.
 As mentioned above, teen abortions are down significantly.
 This is actually true across all age groups.
 According to a 2016 report by the U.S. Centers for Disease Control and Prevention, as of 2013 the abortion rate has dropped to only 12.5 per 1000 U.S. women aged 15-44, a new record low.
 What's more, it is also not true, as many presume, that the percentage of all abortions due to teenagers (aged 15-19) is increasing.
 Instead, the fraction has declined -- in 2014, women aged 15-19 years accounted for only 10.4% of all abortions, whereas in 1991, 20.4% of all abortions were in this age bracket [Jatlaoui2017].
 A separate study by the Guttmacher Institute found that in 2014 the abortion rate had declined to 14.6, which is the lowest rate in their tabulations since abortion was legalized in 1973 [Guttmacher2017].

-In short, there is absolutely no substance to the claim that science is responsible for the perceived large-scale decline in morality or living standards.
+In short, there is absolutely no substance to the claim that science is responsible for the perceived decline in morality or living standards.
 And there is absolutely no substance to the claim that religion is responsible for this perceived decline either.
-This "decline," by all objective measures, simply does not exist, or at least certainly not to the extent that it is typically pictured in commentaries of the secular left and the religious right.
+This "decline," by all objective measures, is highly exaggerated in the public arena, both from the secular left and the religious right.
 It is a regrettable consequence of the media's fascination with bad news, and the overall scientific and mathematical illiteracy of the public.

 On the other hand, there is no room for complacency.
 Just because progress has been achieved in crime and other social ills for the past 15 years or so is no guarantee that these declines will continue -- they may reverse!
 And we may yet see serious large-scale warfare, genocides and other mayhem that will obliterate any notion of progress in civility.
 Also, it is important to note that current U.S. crime rates are still much too high.
 U.S. homicide rates, for example, are still five times or more higher than levels that have prevailed in much of Western Europe for many years [Pinker2011b, pg.
 118-119].